ÁKK sells HUF 40 bln of three-month T-bills, as planned

 Please check your spam folder too.

-The Government Debt Management Agency (ÁKK) sold HUF 40 billion of discount three-month T-bills at auction on Tuesday, in line with its original offer, state news wire MTI reports.
+The Government Debt Management Agency (ÁKK) sold HUF 40 billion of discount three-month T-bills at auction on Tuesday, in line with its original offer, state news wire MTI reported.

 Primary dealers bid for HUF 73.82 bln of the papers.

-The average yield was 0.02%, 1 base point over the secondary market benchmark but 1 base point under the yield at the previous auction of the bills one week earlier.
+The average yield was 0.02%, 1 basis point over the secondary market benchmark, but 1 basis point under the yield at the previous auction of the bills one week earlier.

 scroll for moreall times CET